Running notes — last updated 2026-02-22. This is a living document, not a polished article; I update it frequently as my understanding develops.

 Triple attention is not just a kernel experiment — it is an exploration of structured global memory.

-The full implementation is available in the FLARE repository alongside the paper (arXiv:2508.12594).
+The full implementation — einsum reference and Triton kernel — lives in the FLARE repository: lra/models/backends.py and lra/models/triton/triple.py.
+See also the paper (arXiv:2508.12594).

 References